henk717/uftc/Readme.md

 network: GUI based network configuration

-ping (without your admin password in front): Ping the RDP server with a full traceroute, users can change this to any required destination if needed.
+ping (No password needed): Ping the RDP server with a full traceroute, users can change this to any required destination if needed.

-ip (without your admin password in front): Shows the devices network information
+ip (No password needed): Shows the devices network information

 ## Terms of Use